Statistics

 Birthdays

-Perry Millward will be 32 - credited as Jacob in The Mark of the Berserker(SJA)
+Perry Millward was 32 - credited as Jacob in The Mark of the Berserker(SJA)

 Perry Millward played Jacob West in The Sarah Jane Adventures story The Mark of the Berserker.

-Dervla Kirwan will be 53 - 4 credits, including Miss Hartigan in The Next Doctor
+Dervla Kirwan was 53 - 4 credits, including Miss Hartigan in The Next Doctor

 Dervla Kirwan is an Irish television and stage actress famous for roles in British television shows which included Ballykissangel and Goodnight Sweetheart among others.